dret/webdata/README.md

 # Web Data

-This used to be a GitHub repository, but now has been converted into a GitHub-hosted project site.
-Please visit [the project site page at `http://dret.github.io/webdata`](http://dret.github.io/webdata) to find the Web version of *The Web Data Principles*.
+This content used to be a published GitHub repository, but now has been converted into a GitHub-hosted site.
+Please visit [the home page at `http://webdata.systems/`](http://webdata.systems/) to find the Web version of *The Web Data Principles*.